yifeikong/schedule/FAQ.rst

 Frequently Asked Questions
 ==========================

-Frequently asked questions on the usage of ``schedule``.
+Frequently asked questions on the usage of ``sche``.

 How to execute jobs in parallel?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 *I am trying to execute 50 items every 10 seconds, but from the my logs it says it executes every item in 10 second schedule serially, is there a work around?*

-By default, schedule executes all jobs serially.
+By default, ``sche`` executes all jobs serially.
 The reasoning behind this is that it would be difficult to find a model for parallel execution that makes everyone happy.

 Schedule also provides a simple method called `do_in_thread`, it just starts a new thread to run you function on each schedule.